 ✨ Try this: After visualizing, write down one small action you can take today that moves you toward your goal.
 When your brain sees the connection between visualization and action, you reinforce the habit.

 Together, visualization and affirmations can be a powerful combination to help you cultivate a positive mindset, overcome obstacles, and achieve your goals.
-They can be incorporated into your daily self-care practice or morning ritual, or through meditation or simply repeating affirmations throughout the day.
+You can incorporate them into your daily self-care practice, morning ritual, or through meditation and repeating affirmations throughout the day.

 If some of the world’s most successful people use visualization to level up their performance, why shouldn’t you?
 Science confirms that what we imagine influences what we create—so why not train your brain to see the best possible outcome?